-"Judicial proceedings" or "proceedings" include all public trials, hearings, or other proceedings in a trial court, for which expanded media is requested, except those specifically excluded by this rule.
+"Judicial proceedings" or "proceedings" shall include all public trials, hearings, or other proceedings in a trial court, for which expanded media is requested, except those specifically excluded by this rule.

-"Media coordinator" means the Nebraska Supreme Court Public Information Officer.
+"Media coordinator" shall mean the Public Information Officer of the Nebraska Supreme Court.

-"Media representative" means Nebraska radio or television stations licensed by the Federal Communications Commission.
-In the event photographs are requested by a Nebraska newspaper, photographers must be employed by a recognized Nebraska news outlet.
+"Media representative" shall mean Nebraska radio or television stations licensed by the Federal Communications Commission.
+In the event photographs are requested by a Nebraska newspaper, photographers must be employed by a recognized Nebraska newsoutlet.